 Financial Aid Guidelines

 - Apply for aid by filing your Free Application for Federal Student Aid (FAFSA) by March 1.
-Glenville State College’s FAFSA code number is 003813.
-The deadline for the WV grant application is April 15, but we encourage early filing.
+Glenville State University’s FAFSA code number is 003813.
+The deadline for the WV Grant application is April 15, but we encourage early filing.

 - Promptly send any requested information.

 - If you want to accept your Direct Loan:

 - Complete Direct Loan Master Promissory Note online at studentaid.gov

 - Complete Entrance Counseling for Direct Loans online at studentaid.gov

 - Register for classes.